-Dallamora led the Judges to the postseason in nine of the past 10 campaigns.
 The Judges reached their second-ever NCAA tournament in 2010, defeating Castleton State, 2-1, in the first round.
 In 2012, they were even more successful, advancing past Union College, 2-1 in overtime; Lasell, 3-0; and Cortland State, 2-1, to reach the Elite Eight.
-The Judges’ seven previous postseason berths were in the ECAC tournament, winning titles in 2007 and 2008 and reaching the finals in 2009.
+The Judges have also been to eight ECAC Division III New England tournaments since 2003, winning titles in 2007 and 2008 and reaching the finals in 2009.